relab/gorums/doc/ordering.md

 The RPC API of Gorums was a lot closer to gRPC in older versions.
 However, as we worked on implementing message ordering in Gorums, we recognized that we needed a more flexible API in order to offer good performance.
 Specifically, we decided to use channels instead of the `return` statement when passing response messages back from server handlers.
-In order to ensure message ordering, the server has to receive and process messages synchronously (i.e. one at a time).
+In order to ensure message ordering, the server has to receive and process messages synchronously, i.e. one at a time.
 Thus, we want to ensure that the time it takes to process a single request is as short as possible.

 However, the application may only need to worry about message ordering up to a certain point.